How To Set Up Third-Party Sick Pay Reporting

 The IRS has special rules for reporting payments made to employees during a leave of absence for a sickness, injury, or disability under a bona fide sick leave plan.
 There are several variables that determine the reporting rules, such as type of payments, whether the payments were made by the employer or by a third party, such as an insurance company, and which party has agreed to be responsible for reporting.
-Reporting also depends on whether the employee had paid before-tax or after-tax premium contributions to the sick leave plan.
+Reporting also depends on who is paying the premium (the employer or employee) and if the employee, whether the employee had paid before-tax or after-tax premium contributions to the sick leave plan.
 These rules are explained in IRS Publication 15-A, Employer’s Supplemental Tax Guide under the “Sick Pay Reporting” section.

 If a third party (such as an insurance company) is used to pay sick leave benefits, the third party may be responsible for withholding and depositing the employee’s income taxes, and also issuing a separate W-2 for the employee, depending on your service agreement.
 If the third party is responsible for issuing a separate W-2 to the employee, you will not need to update your payroll software with any payments, and the instructions below do not apply.